fac-15/whotube/README.md

 ## User instructions

-clone the repo
+* clone the repo
-npm i
+* npm i
-Ask us for the keys
+* ask us for the keys
-npm run dev
+* npm run dev
-On port 5000
+* on port 5000
-Soon to be on heroku - https://whotube.herokuapp.com
+* soon to be on heroku - https://whotube.herokuapp.com

 ###### DAVID: